flowersteam/flowersteam.github.io/README.md

 ## TODO

-0. Ask permission for pull and push
+- [ ] 0.
+Ask permission for pull and push
+- [ ] have another branch for development and where others could see other test versions.